-New Process Cleaners
+SITE NAME/NUMBER: New Process Cleaners

-TSU- ESG-NY
+DIVISION/LOCATION: TSU- ESG-NY

 CERTIFICATION:

+I understand and agree to comply with the providence. ions of the above referenced H&QD for work activities on this project I across

-I understand, and agree to comply with, the provisions of the above referenced H&SP for work activities on this project.
-I agree to report any injuries, illnesses or exposure incidents to the site health and safety coordinator (SHSC).
-I agree to inform the SHSC about any prescription drugs or over-the-counter medication that may cause impairment that I take within 24 hours of site work.
+I understand, and agree to comply with, the provising report any injuries, illnesses or exposure incidents about any prescription drugs or over-the-counter in the counter I understand, and agree to comply with, the provisions of the above referenced H&SP for work activities on this project.
+I agree report any injuries, illnesses or exposure incidents to the site health and safety coordinator (SHSC).
+I agree to inform the SHSC about any prescription drugs or over-the-counter medication that may cause impairment that I take within 24 hours of site work on this project.
+I agree ee to inform the SHSC in 24 hours of site work.

 PRINTED NAME SIGNATURE DATE

-PROJECT STEPS AND EHS HAZARD ASSESSMENT CDM Smith Health and Safety Program
+PROJECT STEPS AND EHS HAZARD ASSESSMENT

+CDM Smith Health and Safety Program